DARVO: What It Means, How It Works, and How to Respond

 You’re not the villain

 DARVO works because it preys on reasonable, empathetic people.
 The fact that it works on you is evidence of your decency, not your weakness.
 Once you can see the pattern, it loses much of its power.
+The 2020 Freyd-Harsey study showed that even brief exposure to DARVO research reduces its effect on outside observers.
+Reading this article is, in itself, a small intervention.

 Is DARVO always intentional?